kirscheeh/classificationBenchmark/protocol/protocol.md

     'CAT contigs -c {input} -d {databse} -t {taxonomy} -o {output}', 'CAT bins -b {input} -d {database} -t {taxonomy} -o {output}', 'CAT add_names -i {ORF2LCA / classification file} -o {output file} -t {taxonomy folder} --only_official'

 ##### Diamond
-This tool is a sequence aligner for protein and translated DNA searches specifically designed for big sequence data. db erstellt am 14.12.2020, files sind aber anscheinend von 27.7.2019
+This tool is a sequence aligner for protein and translated DNA searches specifically designed for big sequence data. <br>
+The database was created on 14/12/2020 with the <tt>diamond makedb</tt> command and sequences downloaded on 27/7/2019 (genomes/bacteria...)

+    diamond blastx --db {database} -g {input} --taxonlist {database_list} -o {output}

 ##### Kaiju
 <tt>Kaiju</tt> [Kaiju]() is a fast and sensitive tool for taxonomic classification of metagenomic samples that uses a reference-database of annotated protein-coding genes of microbial genomes.
 The DNA reads are translated into the six reading frames and split according to the stop codons.
 The resulting fragments are sorted regarding their length and due to the usage of the Ferragina and Mazini-Index (FM-Index), exact matches can be searched between read and database-reference in effient time [Kaiju]().
 The used index <tt>kaiju_db_refseq_2020-05-25</tt> was downloaded from <tt>http://kaiju.binf.ku.dk/server</tt> as of 28/11/2020.